Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Numerical Experiments

 where $\bar{G}_{\nu_1,\nu_2,i}$ and $\bar{F}_{\nu_1,\nu_2,i}$ are estimates of expansion coefficients $G_{\nu_1,\nu_2,i}$ and $F_{\nu_1,\nu_2,i}$, respectively.
 For an arbitrary density $g$, a similar formula was used to obtain the estimate~\eqref{eqErrorG0}.

-\begin{Example} Let $g_{\nu_1,\nu_2}$ be the density from a two-parameter family~\eqref{eqDensn1n2}, and let $f_{\nu_1,\nu_2}$ be the related distribution function, which is described by the formula~\eqref{eqDistribn1n2}, with the following parameters: $\nu_1 = \nu$, $\nu_2 = \nu + 1$ for $\nu = 1$.
+\begin{Example} Let $g_{\nu_1,\nu_2}$ be the density from a two-parameter family~\eqref{eqDensn1n2}, and let $f_{\nu_1,\nu_2}$ be the related distribution function described by the formula~\eqref{eqDistribn1n2}, with the following parameters: $\nu_1 = \nu$, $\nu_2 = \nu + 1$ for $\nu = 1$.
 The modeling formula is given in Proposition~\ref{exXiModeling1}.